Practices to practice to “Make Meaningful Work”

 In defining our intentions, team members should take the time to interact with one another and our stakeholders and share existing knowledge.
 We should develop a plan and agree upon our project’s focus, exploring how this will determine the quality of project outcomes.

-Exercise: List five attributes of a problem, then list contributors to each attribute.
+Practice: List five attributes of a problem, then list contributors to each attribute.

 5. See the magic in the nuances.
 Deconstruct extreme statements and look for useful nuances.